MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-creators/get-started-with-xbox-live-creators.md

 ms.localizationpriority: medium
 ---

-# Get started with the Xbox Live Creators Program
+# Get started with Xbox Live, for Creators

 The Xbox Live Creators Program allows you to quickly and directly publish your games to Xbox One and Windows 10, with a simplified certification process and no concept approval required.
 If your game integrates Xbox Live and follows our [standard Store policies](https://msdn.microsoft.com/en-us/library/windows/apps/dn764944.aspx), you are ready to publish.